agonza05/agonza-cv/README.md

-# Gatsby Resume Tailwind Starter
+# Gatsby Starter Resume CMS

 ![resume-template](./preview.png "Gatsby resume template")

-Gatsby resume tailwind is a free starter template with  Netlify CMS as headless CMS.
+Gatsby Starter Resume CMS is a free starter template with  Netlify CMS as headless CMS.
 It is easy to customize the design with thanks to tailwind theming capabilities.
 It uses git as a backend and can be deployed to any static hosting service like Netlify, firebase hosting or Github pages.

 [Demo](https://gatsby-resume-starter.netlify.com/)